lspacka/Beej-s-Guide-to-Network-Concepts/README.md

-# Beej’s Guide to Network Concepts
+# Beej’s Guide to Networking Concepts

-Assorted code and assignments from [Beej's guide to network concepts](https://beej.us/guide/bgnet0/)
+Assorted code and solutions from [Beej's guide to networking concepts](https://beej.us/guide/bgnet0/)